Cornerstone 1: Quality Early Care & Education

 Goal 1: To address workforce shortages in Jefferson County, this group is developing a career pipeline and resources for all types of early childhood educators (and prospective early childhood educators) to provide concrete support and encourage providers to attain and maintain their desired role within the field.

 Goal 2: To support workforce retention and bridge the income and cost of living gap for those already in the field, this group is creating a central location for curated resources for Jefferson County early childhood educators.
-Educators will be able to find everything they need to qualify for and access benefits and services through an in-process collaboration with 2-1-1 Colorado.
-Examples of resources include affordable housing, SNAP/food pantries, Medicaid, CCCAP, mental health, low-cost medical appointments/physicals, paid family leave, tax credit information, PDIS resources/guide, scholarships, financial assistance, workforce center, and discounted rates on services and recreation.
+Educators will be able to find everything they need to qualify for and access local benefits and services in collaboration with 2-1-1 Colorado.
+Examples of resources include affordable housing, SNAP/food pantries, Medicaid, CCCAP, mental health, low-cost medical appointments/physicals, paid family leave, tax credit information, financial assistance, and discounted rates on services and recreation.